How do I calculate how much interest I will pay on my mortgage?

 Adding Extra Amount Against the Principal

 Making extra payments toward your principal balance on your mortgage loan can help you save money on interest and pay off your loan faster.
 If you want to make extra payments on your mortgage, budget extra money each month to put toward your principal balance.
 It can also help you pay off the loan faster.
-Plus, shortening the term of the loan means that there are fewer months when interest accrues.
+Plus, shortening the loan term means there are fewer months when interest accrues.
 To put it simply, paying extra principal payments can result in substantial savings.
 This handy calculator makes it easy to see how extra principal payments affect a mortgage.